How to Propose a Summer Graduate School at MSRI

 MSRI strongly favors schools that are taught by 1 or 2 lecturers, assisted by 1 or 2 teaching assistants.
 We have learned that staying away from “conference” type schools is best for our students.
 The budget for each school allows for this model.
 It does not allow for several speakers.

-To be considered for the summer of year n+1, proposals must be submitted by October 15 of year n-1.
+Proposals must be submitted by March 15, October 15 or December 15.
 All proposals will be considered by the Institute’s Scientific Advisory Committee.A proposal should contain:

 - A short summary of what is going on in the field; especially what makes it suitable for a summer school aimed at graduate students with a wide range of backgrounds.